SFDO-Tooling/CumulusCI/docs/robot_new.rst

 * Robot organizes keywords into libraries, which provides a simple and effective method of organizing and sharing keywords between tests, and projects.
 In the previous example, defining ``Salesforce.robot`` as a resource automatically pulls in dozens of Salesforce-specific keywords.
 * Robot tests can be easily read and understood by all stakeholders of a project (such as a product manager, scrum master, doc writer, and so on), not solely by the person who wrote the test.

-..
-DISCUSS BEFORE DELETION (THIS WAS PART OF OUTLINE) Because of these features, Robot offers a better experience with acceptance testing than the previous Salesforce testing hierarchy of Apex, JEST and Integration (API & Browser).
-Here's why:
-* Apex is a programming language developed by Salesforce.
-Although it offers flexibility with building apps from scratch, it was not designed with the goal of making readable acceptance tests.
-* JEST is a testing framework written in JavaScript, but it doesn't offer a lot of flexibility in its test cases, instead being used primarily for browser automation, which automates tests to run across any number of browsers to more efficiently find bugs, and to ensure a consistent user experience.
-* Integration testing performs complex scenarios that involve multiple components to find possible bugs in between interactions with those components.
-Traditional integration tests are great from a technical perspective, but they aren't as expressive or as relatable to high-level, user-centric tests as Robot.

 Robot & CumulusCI